-The Learning Center is currently located on the second Level Forum of the main campus.
+The Learning Center is currently located on the third Level within the MLK Library on the main campus.
 The Center provides students with academic support in many academic areas, in particular, Accounting, Biology, Chemistry, Math, Physics, English, English as a Second Language, and Computer Science.
 Assistance is available to students on an individual basis or in a small group, Monday through Saturday.
 Schedules are designed to accommodate the needs of both full- and part-time students and are posted at the Reception Desk.
 The goal of the Learning Center is to assist students in acquiring and maintaining superior skills and an understanding of their areas of study.